slang-lang/slang/README.md

 new shebang).

-- changed the position of the 'static' keyword, which is now the 2nd possible keyword after visibility and before language feature state (i.e. public static stable Method(...))
+- changed the position of the 'static' keyword, which is now the 2nd possible keyword after visibility and before language feature state (i.e. public static stable void Method(...))

 - merged the memory layout tokens (static, instance) and modifier tokens (final, override, virtual) into the new memory layout types (final, override, static, virtual)